mxschmitt/golang-url-shortener/README.md

 ## Clients:

+### Gemeral

+There is a mechanism integrated, that you can call the `POST` endpoints with the following techniques:
+- application/json
+- application/x-www-form-urlencoded
+- multipart/form-data

 ### [ShareX](https://github.com/ShareX/ShareX) Configuration

 This URL Shortener has fully support with ShareX.
 To use it, just import the configuration to your ShareX.
 For that you need to open the `Destination settings` => `Other / Custom uploaders` => `Import` => `From Clipboard` menu.